maross3/GCDiscordBot/README.md

 2. Create a discord bot and invite it as per this guide: https://discordpy.readthedocs.io/en/stable/discord.html
 3. Go to your discord [developer portal](https://letmegooglethat.com/?q=discord+developer+portal).
-4. Navigate to your newly created applications
+4. Navigate to your newly created application
 5. Rename `.env.example` to `.env`
 6. Copy the token and paste it directly after, ex: `TOKEN=89797`![api token location](./documentation/apitoken.png)
 7. Copy the application ID and paste it directly after `CLIENT ID=3289239`![client id location](./documentation/clientid.png)